levblanc/x-crypto-issue/README.md

 ## Reproducing the problem

 The sample code is simple.
-It just requires `bcrypt` and prints out a hash.
+It just imports `bcrypt` and prints out a hash.

-Try to run `go run main.go` and `go run -mod=vendor main.go` to feel the time difference.
+Try running `go run main.go` and `go run -mod=vendor main.go` to feel the time difference.

 ## Problem